Autism and Eating Disorders: Autistic Traits & Food Challenges

 A difference between food avoidance and a potential eating disorder is that with food avoidance, only particular foods may be problematic.
 A person who has Autism with an eating disorder may avoid many kinds of foods, and their avoidance can be related to rigid patterns and rituals.
 In some cases, these symptoms might meet the criteria for avoidant-restrictive food intake disorder (ARFID), which causes avoidance of eating due to sensory sensitivities.

-Addressing food avoidance in people with Autism
+Food avoidance in people with Autism

 People with autism can manage their sensory sensitivity to specific foods.
 However, the process may be complex and highly individualized.
 Food avoidance might not be an issue for some and can often be worked around.
 However, if avoidance results in nutritional deficits or social concerns (like the person wanting to eat at a restaurant but not being able to), steps can be taken to address the situation.

 Such a person can gradually introduce small amounts of problematic food to their meals to build up their tolerance, working with the same principles that apply to exposure therapy for phobias and other distressing stimuli.
-Individuals may benefit from taking this process slowly and ensuring engagement is on their terms.
+Individuals with autism may benefit from taking this process slowly and ensuring engagement is on their terms.

-People with ASD who also have eating disorders (not food avoidance) may encounter different challenges with eating disorder treatment than non-Autistic people.
+People with autism who also have eating disorders (not food avoidance) may encounter different challenges with eating disorder treatment than non-Autistic people.
 Standard interventions for treating eating disorders may not be as effective for those with Autism, as they may have been designed with neurotypical people in mind.
-Social communication barriers can also make treatment challenging, as it may be more difficult for those who live with ASD to communicate their anxieties and fears to eating disorder professionals.
+Social communication barriers can also make treatment challenging, as it may be more difficult for those who live with autism to communicate their anxieties and fears to eating disorder professionals.
 Joining support groups for specific populations of eating disorder patients, like women living with Autism, may mitigate this difficulty.

-Supporting people who live with eating disorders
+Supporting people with Autism and eating disorders

 Routines